 The following titles provide background information on the legislature and the law making process in North Carolina.

 The General Assembly of North Carolina: A Handbook for Legislators

-(Law Library Stacks, KFN7821.G46 1997) includes a chapter that details the steps by which an introduced bill becomes enacted law in North Carolina.
+(KFN7821.G46 1997, 1st floor, Law Library Stacks) includes a chapter that details the steps by which an introduced bill becomes enacted law in North Carolina.
 This source also contains the rules and procedures of the state Senate and House of Representatives, as well as bibliographic references to other pertinent sources.

 Article II: Guide to the North Carolina Legislature

-(Law Library Stacks, latest edition at Reference Desk, JK4130 .A78) contains snapshot information about members of both the state Senate and House of Representatives including biographical information, party affiliation, contact information, committee assignments and voting records.
+(JK4130 .A78, 1983-2006 in Law Library Stacks; latest edition available online from the North Carolina Center for Public Policy Research) contains snapshot information about members of both the state Senate and House of Representatives including biographical information, party affiliation, contact information, committee assignments and voting records.
 Each guide covers a specific legislative session.

 North Carolina Manual

 ( JK4130 .N673 , 1917–2007/08

 editions in 3rd floor Law Library Stacks; full-text